• Business

 Difference Between Fixed Cost and Variable Cost

-fixed cost vs variable costBased on variability, the costs has been classified into three categories, they are fixed, variable and semi variable.
-Fixed costs, as its name suggests, is fixed in total i.e. irrespective of the number of output produced.
+fixed cost vs variable costBased on variability, the costs has been classified into three categories; they are fixed, variable and semi-variable.
+Fixed costs, as its name suggests, are fixed in total i.e. irrespective of the number of output produced.
 Variable costs vary with the number of output produced.
-Semi-variable is the type of costs, which have the characteristics of both fixed costs and variable costs.
+Semi-variable is the type of costs with the characteristics of both fixed and variable costs.

-Many cost accounting students, are not able to bifurcate fixed and variable cost.
-Fixed costs are one that do not change with the change in activty level in the short run.
-Conversely, Variable cost refers to the cost of elements, which tends to change with the change in level of activity.
-While working on costs of production, one should know the difference between fixed cost and variable cost.
-So, take a read of the given article in which we have compiled all the important points of distinction in tabular form along with examples.
+Many cost accounting students are not able to bifurcate fixed and variable costs.
+Fixed costs are one that does not change with the change in activity level in the short run.
+Conversely, Variable cost refers to the cost of elements, which tends to change with the change in the level of activity.
+While working on production costs, one should know the difference between fixed and variable costs.

 Content: Fixed Cost Vs Variable Cost